spion/typescript-workspace-plugin/README.md

 service of the individual projects, pointing them to the package sources.
 Restores proper "go to definition / type" functionality and similar.

+#### Workspace TypeScript must be used.

+Once you install and configure the plugin, make sure to switch to the **workspace** version of typescript installed with your project!
+Otherwise, the plugin will not be loaded.

+From cmd+shift+p (ctrl+shift+p), type in:

+* typescript version
+* use workspace

+If it still doesn't work after that, a cmd+shift+p -> Reload afterwards might help.

 #### Benefits

 The packages still have their individual tsconfig.json